DigitalCoreNZ/hashnode/cmdpvjgk2002u02la6nmh5xb1.md

 * **An IDE (e.g., VS Code):** Recommended for editing Markdown and YAML files, and running scripts.

 * **Access to an LLM API:** The BMAD Method requires access to a Large Language Model (LLM) API (e.g., OpenAI, Anthropic, Google Gemini).
-You will need an API key for your chosen LLM provider.
+I will need an API key for my chosen LLM provider.

 #### 5.1.2.
 Setup Steps

-1. **Clone the Repository:** Start by cloning the BMAD Method repository to your local machine:
+1. **Clone the Repository:** Start by cloning the BMAD Method repository to my local machine:

     ```bash
     git clone https://github.com/bmadcode/BMAD-METHOD.git